lf-edge/eve/pkg/pillar/docs/domainmgr.md

 - DomainConfig from controller is fed to domainmgr.
 This contains the configuration information about a DomU instance.
 DomainConfig is defined in `pillar/types/domainmgrtypes.go`
 - DomainStatus is fed from `domainmgr` to controller.
 This contains the operational information about a DomU instance.
 DomainStatus is defined in `pillar/types/domainmgrtypes.go`
 - DomainMetric with CPU and memory metrics for the host (dom0) and the applications
-- PhysicalIOAdapterList specifes the set of physical I/O adapters which can potentially be used for adapter assignment.
+- PhysicalIOAdapterList specifies the set of physical I/O adapters which can potentially be used for adapter assignment.

 zedmanager publishes DomainConfig and subscribes to DomainStatus, while zedagent publishes PhysicalIOAdapterList and subscribes to DomainMetric.